arungudelli/angularjswiki/README.md

 Angular Wiki

-This hugo grepository hosts the content of the Angular Wiki, published in (https://www.angularjswiki.com/)[https://www.angularjswiki.com/].
+This hugo repository hosts the content of the Angular Wiki, published in https://www.angularjswiki.com/.

 Contributions